 Shop for An L Color Diamond Ring

 We have a lot of L-color diamond rings in our inventory, but here are a few examples.
-If you have any questions or if you want to see more, feel free to reach out to us.
+If you have any questions or want to see more, then feel free to contact us.

 Advantages of L Color Diamonds

 If we assume all other parts of the diamond appraisal are equal, a D color will cost a lot more than an L color.
 In fact, it is not unknown for an L color to cost less than half that of a G or H color.

 To put that in perspective, you could possibly double the carat weight of your diamond by choosing an L color over a G color stone.
 The pricing curve for diamonds doesn’t just climb as it gets towards high-quality D color stones, it becomes almost vertical.
 Put away any pre-conceptions you may have about an L color diamond, and reap the rewards.

 Some dealers are reluctant to stock L color diamonds, as they have the misguided impression that nobody wants them.

 As fancy colors start to see a rise in popularity, so demand for white diamonds with some color rises alongside.
 Despite this rise, prices for faint-color diamonds have a history of reasonable stability.
 However, if you do think an L color diamond might be the one for you, act fast.
 Find a dealer who has a range of stones, and see what you like.

 Important Note: Once you get into the much higher carat ranges (more than 4.00 carats), L color stones become very desirable, especially when the stones are antique as well.
 See below.

 We deal with all diamond rings, but our specialty has always been rare antique rings.